-Barking Road Runners’ Bank Holiday 5K race is part of the ELVIS series of local races, which are sponsored by Phil Hernon.
+The Bank Holiday 5k is part of the ELVIS series of local races, which is sponsored by Phil Hernon.

 Barking Park, Longbridge Road, Barking, Essex IG11 8TA.